billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 * 'a'/'b'/'c' are the relative weight at different usage percentage with  `a+b+c=1`.

 * 'Pu1'/'Pu2'/'Pu3' are the power at different usage percentage.

-* 'Tu1'/'Tu2'/'Tu3' are the throughput at different usage percentage.

 ## Metrics for Small Network Devices